stonepros/stone/doc/releases/infernalis.rst

 - *General*:

-  * Ceph daemons are now managed via systemd (with the exception of Ubuntu Trusty, which still uses upstart).
+  * Stone daemons are now managed via systemd (with the exception of Ubuntu Trusty, which still uses upstart).
-  * Ceph daemons run as 'ceph' user instead root.
+  * Stone daemons run as 'ceph' user instead root.
   * On Red Hat distros, there is also an SELinux policy.

 - *RADOS*: